Create free multi-stop delivery routes with Google Maps. Follow our step-by-step guide with videos to plan efficient routes despite the 10-stop limit.

 Now let’s take it to Google Maps!

-Now that you’ve done all the prep work, actually creating routes is relatively easy, if time-consuming.
+Now that you’ve done all the prep work, actually creating routes is relatively easy.
 Just open up Google Maps and your spreadsheet, and deal with the stops one by one!

 Add your first stop.
 Copy and paste your first address from your spreadsheet into Google Maps.
 Then click on “Directions”.

 Add a second stop.
-You’ll notice that the address you just entered is the second stop, and the first is blank.
-Enter your starting destination, like an office or depot, into the search bar, and Google will create a route for you.
+You’ll notice that the address you just entered is the second stop, and the first is blank, with an option to choose “Your location”.
+Enter your starting point, like an office or depot, into the search bar, and Google will create a route for you.
 Now click “Add destination” to continue.

 Add all remaining stops.
 Keep copying and pasting stops from your spreadsheet into your route plan, then clicking “Add destination”, until you reach the limit of 10 stops.

 Adjust your route plan.
 If the first version of your route doesn’t seem to make sense, you can drag and drop stops into a different order until you feel you have the best route.
-Keep an eye on Google’s estimate of the total route travel time—by changing the order of your stops you can create a shorter, faster route.
+Keep an eye on Google’s estimate of the total route travel time — then reorder your stops to create a shorter, faster route.

-If you need to create a number of short routes, save the link in your spreadsheet or a separate document.
+If you need to create a number of short routes, save the link to each one in your spreadsheet or a separate document.
 Then you can share all your routes at once when you’re ready.

 It’s a good idea to make and share a separate spreadsheet copy of each driver’s route.
 This means drivers can easily see delivery instructions and contact details, whenever they need to.